RedisLabs/redislabs-docs/content/ri/install/install-docker.md

 On windows and Mac, please install docker version 18.03 or higher.
 You can `docker version` to find out your docker version.
 {{% /note %}}

 ## II.
-Run Rdbtools Docker Image
+Run RedisInsight Docker Image

-Next, we will run the Rdbtools container.
+Next, we will run the RedisInsight container.
 The easiest way is to run the following command:

 ```bash
 {{site.docker_command}}:{{site.docker_image_version}}